millerthegorilla/artisan_scripts/README.md

 * `./artisan_run create`

 The create verb runs the script create_directories.sh and then checks the podman images, and downloads them and/or builds them as necessary, in the script initial_provision.sh.
 Then the script 'create_all.sh' is called which creates and provisions the containers.
 Depending on your options, either a development setup will be created, running manage.py on port 8000, or a production setup will be created, opening ports 443 and 80.
 In any case the create_directories.sh script will edit and reload sysctl to lower the available port numbers to 80.
 Be aware that this can be a ***SECURITY ISSUE***.
 As long as you manage your firewall sensibly it should be ok.
+Be aware that on a first install, or if rebuilding the custom image, this command takes a long time, as it builds the custom images from the dockerfiles.
+When the custom images have been made, rerunning this command is reasonably quick.

 * `./artisan_run create [ variables, directories, images, containers, systemd ]`